timothydobbins/druginduceddeaths/code/ChartAllDeaths/notesAllDrugsPlotPage.md

 <small>
+Small numbers of death have been randomly assigned to protect the confidentiality of individuals.
+Zero values have not been affected by confidentialisation.

 Nature of death is *underlying*. *Underlying* deaths from cocaine are unavailable due to small numbers.

-Results are suppressed for *opium* due to small numbers.

 *Natural and semi-synthetic opioids* include morphine, oxycodone and codeine (ICD-10 Code T40.2).